Download Solar

 • SQLite 3 or later

-• (Microsoft SQL and Oracle support are forthcoming.)
+• (Microsoft SQL support is forthcoming.)

 Quick Start

-bash-2.05$ cd /var/www/html
+$ cd /var/www/html

-Subversion Repository
+Subversion Repositories

-Install using PEAR
+Install Core Using PEAR

 You can use our channel server to install or upgrade to any version, typically the most-recent version.
 You need to have PEAR already installed for this.